PxlSyl/Pixel-Art-Buttons-Social-Icons/README.md

 # Pixel-Art-Buttons-Social-Icons

-Pixel Art Design pack for your own website.
+Pixel Art Design pack for your own websites.

 Include social media icons and buttons for your minting dapp.